 Everything you need to know about Pitters vs Sugden

-Light heavyweights Shakan Pitters (13-0, 4KOs) and Chad Sugden (11-1-1, 4KOs) will clash live on national TV and BBN have provided all the details you need to know about the championship contest:
+Light heavyweights Shakan Pitters (13-0, 4KOs) and Chad Sugden (11-1-1, 4KOs) will clash, live on national TV, and BBN have provided all the details you need to know about the highly-anticipated championship contest:

-UK fight fans can expect the Pitters-Sugden main event to start at 10pm (GMT) on Saturday night, but boxing events are often subject to delays
+UK fight fans can expect the Pitters-Sugden main event to start shortly after the broadcast begins at 10pm (GMT).

-Coverage for Pitters-Sugden starts live on Channel 5 at 9pm
+Coverage for Pitters-Sugden starts live on free-to-air Channel 5 at 10pm

 You can watch online via the My5 website here: https://www.my5.tv/